prathibha-n/portfolio-pm/prd-voice-ai-captain/PRD.md

 **Average support handle time: ~4 minutes** `[EST]`

 *Basis:* Could not find sources to Literature.
-The 3–5 minute handle time range is consistent with general customer service benchmarks for app-based platforms, but should be treated as an unverified estimate until replaced with your own CRM data.
+The 3–5 minute handle time range is consistent with general customer service benchmarks for app-based platforms.
 McKinsey publishes broadly on gig operations at [mckinsey.com/featured-insights/future-of-work](https://www.mckinsey.com/featured-insights/future-of-work) but does not publish a specific handle time benchmark for gig delivery driver support.
 Handle time is highly variable by contact reason — a navigation query resolved by an agent reading an address aloud takes ~2 minutes; an order dispute requiring evidence review takes 8+ minutes.

 *How to validate:* Pull average handle time from the CRM, filtered to driver-initiated contacts during active deliveries.
 Segment by contact reason category once that taxonomy is established (see above).
 The aggregate figure is less useful than the per-reason breakdown for sizing the opportunity.